-In Nevada, drivers age 65 and older must renew their license every four years.
-Drivers age 71 and older may not renew their license online, plus they must submit to vision tests.
-And drivers of any age face license revocations from the DMV for exhibiting dementia, blindness, physical incapacity, or impairments from medications.
+The Nevada DMV applies special rules to elderly drivers.
+Those age 65 and older must renew their license more frequently – every four years.
+Drivers age 71 and older may not renew their license online, and they must submit to vision tests.
+Moreover, drivers of any age face license revocations from the DMV for exhibiting dementia, blindness, physical incapacity, or impairments from medications.

 In this article, our Las Vegas criminal defense attorneys discuss: